Lake Simcoe Region Conservation Authority: 1990s Lake Simcoe Region Conservation Authority

 The Lake Simcoe Region Conservation Authority wrapped up the millennium, basking in the international spotlight, and solidifying partnerships that will help save Lake Simcoe.
 The Conservation Authority continued to grow in the 1990s, acquiring land in the Beaver River Wetlands, expanding Willow Beach, and adding Pangman Springs and Mabel Davis Conservation Areas.
 The LSRCA also increased the size of the Baldwin and Tyrwhitt properties as well as the Zephyr Wetlands.

 In 1990, Phase I of the Lake Simcoe Environmental Management Strategy (LSEMS) is launched.
 The Landowner Environmental Assistance Program (LEAP) of the LSEMS provides the technical and financial support landowners need to complete projects to improve local water quality.
 The outcome is that 16.5 tonnes of phosphorus would be diverted from Lake Simcoe by the year 2000.
 The plan would also control and reduce cropland and area erosion, install and upgrade manure storage facilities, restrict livestock access to public water courses (such as creeks and rivers), and reforest concerned areas.

 LEAP provides technical and financial support for private landowners to: naturalize riverbanks and streambanks, reforest priority lands, and control streambank erosion.

 Two years later, the conservation authority's "Save Our Simcoe" project sweeps across the area.
 Local youth participate in the "Yellow Fish Road" program to promote the responsible disposal of household hazardous waters, and 1,500 people hear how they can help save Lake Simcoe.
 The conservation authority also publishes and releases the book "An Action Guide To Improving the Waters of Lake Simcoe".

 The LSEMS expands to include the York and Durham Regions, and Simcoe County in 1996.
 The following year, the LSRCA establishes a new collaborative partnership with the Federal Government's Department of Fisheries and Oceans to protect and enhance Lake Simcoe and its fish habitats.

 1999 sees the Conservation Authority start "A Natural Partnership" With York Regional Municipality to protect what is natural and restore damaged and degraded areas in York Region.

 2000s: Looking into the Future

 In 2001, the LSRCA began to deliver its programs and services to parts of York and Durham Regions, the City of Kawartha Lakes, and Simcoe County.

+2026 Dissolution

+On March 19 2026, the Ontario Government announced that the Lake Simcoe Region Conservation Authority was being folded into the new Lake Huron Regional Conservation Authority.